 Related Article: How to Design Your Workspace for Maximum Productivity

-Technology has become both a blessing and a curse.
+Technology has become both a blessing and a curse when it comes to being productive.
 The good news is that you’re always reachable, no matter where you are.
 The bad news is that you’re always reachable, no matter where you are.
 That constant connectivity has led to people to expect you to respond in minutes, if not seconds.